Environmental Horticulture / Environmental Science

 (Additional note:Kern County does not offer the Master Gardener volunteer program at this time.
 If you would like more information about that program in California, please refer to the website http://camastergardeners.ucdavis.edu/)

 I have offered several horticultural tours, and plan to continue this educational effort.
 Our heritage of landscape and garden design includes the rich tradition of gardens of several parts of the world, including Europe and the Mediterranean, and some of the world's most interesting and beautiful plant arrangements and collections may be found there.
 A number of gardens and landscapes exquisitely illustrate design principles and have withstood the test of time.
 These sights are well worth sharing.

 The overall tour objective is to broaden participants' knowledge and appreciation for landscape design and plant selection.
 The tour also provides an opportunity to experience the flavor of specific countries.
 Group sizes have ranged from nine to twenty-six.

 2005 England (London environs) and France (Paris environs)

 2006 Italy (Lago di Como, Florence, Rome, Pompeii)

 2009 England and Scotland (northeast)

 2014 Scotland (northwest)

 Green plants contribute volatile organic compounds (VOC) which can enter into atmospheric reactions that form ozone (a pollutant when found close to the Earth’s surface) and secondary organic aerosols.
 We have conducted a number of research projects pertaining to development of biogenic emission inventories, including measurement of plant VOC emission rates, leaf mass quantification, and evaluation of databases for plant species description.
-This works also informs shade tree selection for mass planting programs to enhance air quality.
-A link to selected publications is here.
+This work also informs shade tree selection for mass planting programs to enhance air quality.